 Liver Varieties

-As mentioned, raw beef liver tends to have the most vitamins and minerals, but poultry liver is also filled with nutrients and sometimes a bit more affordable.
+As mentioned, raw beef liver tends to have the most vitamins and minerals, but poultry liver is also filled with nutrients and is sometimes a bit more affordable.
 Let’s take a closer look at how you can cook these liver varieties for your dog.

 How to Cook Beef Liver for Dogs?

 Beef liver is usually the most commonly consumed liver.
 It is best cooked by boiling, but frying the meat is also a great way to preserve the nutrients without drying out the liver.
 Simply boil the beef liver for 45 minutes.
-The boiling method does take the longest amount of time, so consider sauteing the meat if you are pinched for time.
+The boiling method does take the longest amount of time, so consider sautéing the meat if you are pinched for time.

-If you want to bake your beef liver then you will preheat the over to 350F and then cook the liver for 20 to 30 minutes depending on how thick of a cut you are cooking.
+If you want to bake your beef liver then you will preheat the oven to 350F and then cook the liver for 20 to 30 minutes depending on how thick of a cut you are cooking.

 If you want to fry your beef liver then you saute the meat until the blood is gone for roughly 6 to 7 minutes.